Skip to content

 --dqo.user.home

-Overrides the path to the DQO user home.
+Overrides the path to the DQOps user home.
 The default user home is created in the current folder (.).

-This parameter could be also configured by setting DQO_USER_HOME environment variable.
+This parameter can also be configured by setting the DQO_USER_HOME environment variable.

 --dqo.user.initialize-user-home

-Initializes an empty DQO user home (identified by the DQO_USER_HOME environment variable) without asking the user for confirmation.
+Initializes an empty DQOps user home (identified by the DQO_USER_HOME environment variable) without asking the user for confirmation.

-This parameter could be also configured by setting DQO_USER_INITIALIZE_USER_HOME environment variable.
+This parameter can also be configured by setting the DQO_USER_INITIALIZE_USER_HOME environment variable.

 -fw